Is the Car That Rear-Ends Another Always at Fault?

 Not every rear-end collision claim is as straightforward as many may think.
 That is why you need an experienced attorney on your side to help you gather the evidence to prove liability.

-Our attorneys have over 50 years of combined experience and are prepared to help you through the process of filing a claim and pursuing the compensation you need for medical bills, lost wages and other damages.
+Our attorneys have over 50 years of combined experience and are prepared to help you through the process of filing a claim and pursuing the compensation you need for medical bills, Lost wages and other damages.

 Call (817) 920-9000 to schedule a free consultation.

-This page has been written, edited, and reviewed by a team of legal writers following our comprehensive editorial guidelines.
+This page has been written, edited, and reviewed by a team of legal writers following our comprehensive guidelines.
 This page was approved by attorney Seth Anderson, whose team has more than 50 years of combined legal experience in helping victims of personal injury seek justice.

-learn moreTell us about your accident and your injuries.
+Read ArticleTell us about your accident and your injuries.
 An injury lawyer from our team will call and provide you with a free evaluation of your case.
 If we can help, and you are unable to travel, we will come to your home, office, or hospital.
 It’s easy – let’s get started.

 Email us anytime and we will get back to you.